Skip to content

 The spider will then sit in the center (or near the center), waiting for prey to be trapped in its web.
 How many types of spiders are there?

-There are about 30 different families of orb weavers, with more than 3,000 different types worldwide.
+There are about 30 families of orb weavers, with more than 3,000 different types worldwide.
 Some orb weavers build horizontal webs, while others build vertical ones that stretch from floor to ceiling.

 For example, Daddy Long Legs belong to another family of spiders called the cellar spiders or Phocidae family.